datastax/dsbulk/manual/settings.md

 #### -nullStrings,<br />--codec.nullStrings<br />--dsbulk.codec.nullStrings _&lt;list&gt;_

 Comma-separated list of case-sensitive strings that should be mapped to `null`.
-For loading, when a record field value exactly matches one of the specified strings, the value is replaced with `null` before writing to DSE.
+For loading, when a record field value exactly matches one of the specified strings, the value is replaced with `null` before writing to the database.
 For unloading, this setting is only applicable for string-based connectors, such as the CSV connector: the first string specified will be used to change a row cell containing `null` to the specified string when written out.

 For example, setting this to `["NULL"]` will cause a field containing the word `NULL` to be mapped to `null` while loading, and a column containing `null` to be converted to the word `NULL` while unloading.